manasthakur/learn-vim/modules/module0.md

 ### Which Vim?

 There are two kinds of Vim available -- one that runs in your terminal emulator, and another that runs as an independent graphical application.
-The terminal one comes by defaults on most operating systems.
+The terminal one comes by default on most operating systems.
 However, it might not be the latest one.

 * On _Linux_ systems, you can install `vim-enhanced` to get the recent terminal-vim using your favorite package manager.